kentsommer/keras-inceptionV4/README.md

 These error rates are actually slightly lower than the listed error rates in the paper:
 * Top@1 Error: 20.0%
 * Top@5 Error: 5.0%

+# News
+2/3/2017:

+1. This now fully supports both the Theano and Tensorflow backends!
+This means you can use whatever dim ordering you like as well as picking the backend you prefer!
+All of the following will output the same thing:
+  * tf_dim + Tensorflow
+  * th_dim + Tensorflow
+  * th_dim + Theano
+  * tf_dim + Theano

+2. Weights no longer have to be downloaded manually!
+Simply run the evaluate script and the correct weights will be downloaded automatically!